-- Do not give bismuth (Pepto-Bismol®), calcium, iron, magnesium, zinc, multivitamins with minerals, colestipol, cholestyramine, didanosine, or antacids within 2 hours of this drug.
+- Do not take bismuth (Pepto-Bismol®), calcium, iron, magnesium, zinc, multivitamins with minerals, colestipol, cholestyramine, didanosine, or antacids within 2 hours of this drug.

 Tablets and capsules:

-- Do not let your child lie down for at least 30 minutes after taking this drug.
-This helps to prevent irritation to the swallowing tube (esophagus).
+- Do not lie down for at least 30 minutes after taking this drug.

 All long-acting products: